LeoFuchs/Masters/tutorial-git.md

 6 - Se pedir autenticação, a mesma é a autenticação do BitBucket.

 7 - Fim!
-(Caso este passo não funcione, vá até a aba Downloads e efetue o Download do Projeto).
+(Caso este passo não funcione, vá até a aba Downloads e efetue o Download do Projeto)